Campus Aerial

 Abby Owings

-Director of Basketball Operations / Assistant Coach
+Director of Scouting & Analytics / Assistant Coach

-PositionDirector of Basketball Operations / Assistant Coach
+PositionDirector of Scouting & Analytics / Assistant Coach

 In 2024-25, Owings helped lead the team to its best winning percentage since 2019-20, including UC's highest non-conference winning percentage (.800, 8-2) since 2005-06 and its most conference victories (7) since 2019-20.
-Among her many contributions, Owings' scout played a crucial role in one of UC's most notable conference wins this season — a victory over Colorado.
+Among her many contributions, Owings' scout played a crucial role in one of UC's most notable conference wins — a victory over Colorado.

 Owings most recently served as an assistant coach/recruiting coordinator at Eastern Kentucky from 2021-23.
 She assisted the Colonels to a 33-30 record, including a 22-8 home mark, and orchestrated recruiting efforts in their transition to the ASUN conference.